 Due to their tendency to be inattentive to traffic, children are at particular risk of being injured in vehicle vs. pedestrian accidents.

 More pedestrian safety information is available through the U.S. Department of Transportation: Pedestrian Safety RoadshowCalifornia Law on Pedestrian Accidents

-Everyone has a duty of care, but courts in California have long recognized than the danger posed by a 4000 plus pound vehicle is much greater than that posed by a pedestrian and courts therefore require a greater duty of care by the driver of the vehicle.
+Everyone has a duty of care, but courts in California have long recognized that the danger posed by a 4000 plus pound vehicle is much greater than that posed by a pedestrian and courts, therefore, require a greater duty of care by the driver of the vehicle.
 (Arentz v Blackshere (1967) 248 Cal.
 App.
 2nd 638.

 Even when a pedestrian is struck by a hit and run driver, so long as the pedestrian has uninsured motorist insurance on his own vehicle or someone else in the pedestrian’s household has such insurance, the pedestrian is normally covered by that uninsured motorist insurance.